Ethics Committee

 The D-ImprtRelIMPs states that the CoA should identify the product name or code; the sponsor/company name; batch numbers; expiration dates; date of issue; signature, qualification, and title of responsible person; and the results of physical and analytical tests.
 Per MWI-22, the sponsor must maintain a CoA to document the identity, purity, and strength of the IP(s) to be used in the clinical trial.

 The sponsor should complete the cover sheet in Annex 1 of the D-ImprtRelIMPs, include it with each IP shipment, and use the checklist in Annex 2 to ensure the required documentation is attached.
 As delineated in the D-ImprtRelIMPs, the sponsor should also prepare IP shipping instructions, including information about the shipment’s overall physical condition, for PMRA review and approval.
-He/she should provide information on the acceptable storage temperatures and storage conditions.
+The sponsor should provide information on the acceptable storage temperatures and storage conditions.

 Investigational product (IP) labeling in Malawi must comply with the requirements set forth in the D-ImprtRelIMPs.
 The D-ImprtRelIMPs states that for an IP to be used in a clinical trial, it must be properly labeled in the official language of the country where the trial is being conducted.